-The top two screen rows above the 4 information lines, show radio status indicator icons or symbols, explained in the table below.
+Displays channel, menu, and radio status information.
+The top two screen rows show radio status indicator symbols, explained in the table below:

-Symbol Name and Description XPANDTM Indicator Indicates that your radio has the companding feature activated. ĽН Power Level Indicator 'L' lights when your radio is configured to transmit in Low Power.
-'H' lights when your radio is configured to transmit in High Power.
-D Loudspeaker Indicator Indicates that you have the loudspeaker active. \ Dictaphone Indicator Indicates that there are stored messages or memos in the dictaphone.
-Z Scan Indicator Indicates that you are scanning for a system.
-Data Stack Indicator On, indicates a data call in the stack Flashing, indicates new unread calls.
+Symbol Name and Description ) j ( XPAND TM Indicator Indicates that your radio has the companding feature activated.
+LH Power Level Indicator "L" lights when your radio is configured to transmit in Low Power.
+"H" lights when your radio is configured to transmit in High Power. Д Loudspeaker Indicator Indicates that you have the loudspeaker active.
+J Voice Recorder Indicator Indicates that there are stored messages or memos in the voice recorder.
+Z. Scan Indicator Indicates that you are scanning for a system.

 Symbol Name and Description Ø Registered Indicator Indicates that a system has been acquired, and monitor in conventional mode.
-Yatt Signal Quality Indicator Shows the radio signal quality.
-Five bars indicates the best signal. © Option Board Indicator Indicates that an option board is activated.
+Tint Signal Quality Indicator Shows the radio signal quality.
+Five bars indicates the best signal. Ŏ Option Board Indicator Indicates that an option board is activated. ٥ Contact List Edit Indicator Indicates user is editing the contact list.
+Data Calls List Indicator On, indicates a data call in the list Flashing, indicates new unread calls.
 Battery Level Indicator Shows the remaining charge in your battery, based on how many bars are displayed.
 Flashing, indicates flat battery.
-I Missed Calls Indicator On, indicates there are missed calls in the missed call list.
+Missed Calls Indicator On, indicates there are missed calls in the missed call list.
 Flashing, indicates new unread calls.
+88:88 Timer Shows the call time.